 Each ASE program is planned and lead by two student leaders, known as Peer Leaders.
 Peer leaders are responsible for planning all aspects of the program including recruitment, logistics, budget preparation and implementation, reflection, pre-travel preparation and post-travel re-orientation.
 Peer Leaders must complete the application and interview process.
-Applications for ASE: Spring Break 2015 and ASE: Fall Break 2015 are due on Wednesday, April 16th by noon.
-Download the Peer Leader Application, return it to the Key Center and sign-up for an interview time today!

 Each program includes one staff/faculty who serves as a mentor and support person for the Peer Leaders.
 These individuals are referred to as Learning Partners and work to support Peer Leaders in the pre-travel preparation, on-program support and post-travel re-orientation.
 Read more about the role and expectations of Learning Partners.

 Sign-Ups for these programs is on a first-come, first-served basis.
 Participants are given a number when they arrive which determines their sign-up order.
 All are encouraged to rank the programs being offered according to their preference so that they can quickly make a decision if their first choice program fills before their number is called.
 All programs offer exciting and engaging opportunities.
 We encourage everyone to remain open minded and positive as everyone will have an enjoyable ASE!

 - ASE: Spring Break 2016 - Sign ups: Wednesday February, 17th 9:15 pm - 10:15 pm